 - Review your child’s report card.
 Look for the number of books recorded.
 The benchmark goals are as follows:

-Thank you for your time and attention to this very important task.
-We will have many reading initiatives through out the year, such as PARP and Guest Reader Day, which will also provide motivation for students.
+We will have many reading initiatives throughout the year, such as PARP and Guest Reader Day, which will also provide motivation for students.
 It is our hope that the combined efforts of school and home will help our students achieve this important goal.

-If you have questions or concerns please do not hesitate to contact Mary Haggerty, Principal at 773-8840, ext.
+If you have questions or concerns, please do not hesitate to contact Felicia Pallaci, Principal, at 773-8840, ext.
 1602.